nairolfo/HowTo/howTos.md

 $ git branch
 List all branches remote and local.
 $ git branch -a
-display the Head of each local branch
+Display the Head of each local branch
 $ git branch -v
+Filter branches by name like
+$ git branch --list *notification*

 Import all remote branches (e.g. for reviewing code committed on remote repository)
 $ git fetch